Skip to main content

 Applicability

-HDF5 is used for data archive and distribution.
+HDF5 is used for data archiving and distribution.
 The strengths cited above, together with the availability of analysis tools, make the format suitable for data analysis as well.
-The new netCDF 4.0 will include the capability to use HDF5 as the data storage layer for the netCDF API, with the addition of many new features available in HDF5 such as user defined types, multiple unlimited dimensions, and per-variable data compression.
+The new netCDF 4.0 will include the capability to use HDF5 as the data storage layer for the netCDF API, with the addition of many new features in HDF5 such as user defined types, multiple unlimited dimensions, and per-variable data compression.
 This merger of the two formats will further extend the HDF5 user community.

 Limitations